Participer au site avec un Tip

 ----------

-The symmetric linear operator of the problem, usually a
+The Hermitian linear operator of the problem, usually given by a

 sparse matrix.
 Often called the "stiffness matrix".